webprofusion/certify/README.md

 Certify is an SSL Certificate Manager GUI for Windows, powered by Let's Encrypt [https://letsencrypt.org/], allowing you to generate and install free SSL certificates (with a 90 day expiry).
 Certify is a wrapper for the ACMESharp powershell scripts [https://github.com/ebekker/ACMESharp].

-My time to spend on developing Certify is extremely limited.
+Time spent on developing Certify is extremely limited.
 If you have a bug or feature and you can fix the problem yourself please just:
    1. File a new issue
    2. Fork the repository
    2. Make your changes